QodeWiz/Hotdog-Or-Not/README.md

 ## Practice ML Project - Hotdog or not

-What does the app do?
+### What does the app do?
 Hotdog-Or-Not is a simple iOS app that uses machine learning to classify images as either a "hotdog" or "not hotdog".
-It uses the CoreML framework with the Inceptionv3 model (pre trained model by appe) to process images and Vision to handle image classification tasks.
+It uses the CoreML framework with the Inceptionv3 model (pre trained model by apple) to process images and Vision to handle image classification tasks.

 ### Key features:
 - Capture images in real-time using the device's camera.